PinYuanChen/pinyuan.github.io/_posts/2022-12-25-rxswift-mvvm-binidng.md

     }
 }
 ```
 Well, this method creates two private structs to handle input and output.
-But the problem is: it deal with them in initialization, and once you have multiple input and output subjects, the `init()` will become pretty messy.
+But the problem is: it deals with them in initialization, and once you have multiple input and output subjects, the `init()` will become pretty messy.

-## Protocol Comes into Play
+## Protocol Comes Into Play
 Let's think of it: what's the purpose of creating input and output instances?
 Because they act as `interfaces`.
-It might ring a bell to you that there's another one can act as a interface: `protocol`.
-Since Apple claims Swift is a protocol oriented language, we developers must explore its full potential.
+It might ring a bell to you that there's another one who can act as an interface: `protocol`.
+Since Apple claims Swift is a protocol-oriented language, we developers must explore its full potential.
 Let's see how to build it in a protocol way.

 ```swift
 protocol ViewModelInput {